DvidMakesThings/FlashCards/README.md

 ### Data Storage

-Store flashcards in a JSON or SQLite database.
+Store WortMeister in a JSON or SQLite database.
 Each card has:

 - Question
 - Answer